malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

-evolution, and identity on an individual level would find some really interesting psychological dynamics involving group identity, personal interests, knee jerk responses, and people with vaguely or ill-defined political attitudes that become starkly polarized under different circumstances.
+evolution, and identity on an individual level would find some really interesting psychological dynamics involving group identity, personal interests, knee jerk responses, and people with vaguely or ill-defined political attitudes that become starkly polarized under different circumstances (see "The Gray Matter of Political Identity").

 Conservatism and Liberalism have pretty obvious roots: to conserve something is to keep it the same, prevent it from running out, to be more reserved.
 Liberalism is to change things, accept new ways of doing things, and be more open.
 These aren't controversial definitions.
-Edmund Burke laid out Conservatism during the French Revolution pretty clearly: it's an instinct that tradition and historical institutions are meaningful and worth keeping.
+Edmund Burke laid out Conservatism during the French Revolution pretty clearly: it's to believe that tradition and historical institutions are meaningful and worth keeping.
 And John Stuart Mill laid out Liberalism pretty clearly in On Liberty: it's to be accepting of virtually anything that doesn't hurt anyone else.